BUILDING A COMMUNITY OF LEADERSHIP

 Soon communities across Toronto were contacting us, eager to exchange.
 We realized that with so many people wanting to make a difference for Muslim women, an organization could create a ripple effect benefiting even more women.

-ANNISAA’s story begins with ANNISAA’s Founder & Executive Director, Nadia Sayeh, a college graduate following her life’s passion, founding ANNISAA at the age of 31.
-For Nadia, ANNISAA was created because she saw more potential in Muslim women around her that they saw in themselves.
+ANNISAA’s story begins with Nadia, who created it because she saw more potential in Muslim women around her than they saw in themselves.
 She believed that featuring Muslim female role models and Muslim women’s success stories would inspire others and make a difference in the lives of the next generations.
 She felt that by doing so, we would see a ripple effect with more Muslim women in leadership roles.

 ANNISAA creates inspirational programs that bring Muslim women and girls together in developing their leadership skills.
 Something very special happens when we join together through a supportive group that gives back to help others achieve success.
 And that is when we all succeed in women’s advancement.
 Nadia Sayeh

-Since 2012, the ANNISAA Organization of Canada has grown from 3 to over 1600 members.
-ANNISAA has been a catalyst – seeding and training start-up women’s programs.
+Since 2012, the ANNISAA has grown to be a catalyst.
 Today, together with local partners, ANNISAA builds the skills and confidence of Muslim women and girls in our communities.

-The objective of this Organization is to support all women, who are currently under-represented in positions of power across society, to stand for election and become leaders in their communities.
-A particular focus is on including and advancing Muslim women of colour, Muslim women with disabilities, Muslim working-class women, younger women and those with caring responsibilities, who are all further underrepresented.
+The objective of this Organization is to support all women, who are currently under-represented in positions of leadership across society and become leaders in their communities.
+A particular focus is on including and advancing Muslim women, women of colour, women with disabilities, working-class women, younger women and those with caring responsibilities, who are all further underrepresented.

 Sexism intersects with other forms of discrimination such as racism, and these groups of women face additional barriers to public life which we are advocating to tear down.
 By the nature of this intersectionality, Muslim women have different experiences and understandings of patriarchy, feminism and of what urgently needs to change.
 We ask that all participants be sensitive to this and commit to our values of equality, respect, inclusivity and compassion.
-Our mission of equal representation for Muslim women across all sectors brings us together and is our common ground.
-We welcome all women to participate in the ANNISAA Organization of Canada.
+Our mission of providing a significant benefit to the Muslim community by empowering Muslim women and girls to address the challenges of integration and self-empowerment effectively brings us together and is our common ground.
+We welcome and encourage women of all faiths, races, origins, ethnicities, and abilities to participate in the ANNISAA Organization of Canada.

 Hate speech will not be tolerated and our workshop facilitators have the right to ask participants to leave if they feel they are not respecting the values of the Organization.